GabrielPiercecchi/progettoPiercecchiRossi/README.md

 5. the classes contained in the <code>stats</code> package are used to save and compare the obtained data.

-6. finally the classes contained in the <code>filters</code> package, through a request made by the terminal (entering two dates), filter the collected data.
+6. finally the classes contained in the <code>filters</code> package, through a request, made by the terminal (entering two dates), filter the collected data.

 <br>

-><sup>*</sup> **NOTE AGGIUNTIVE:** As an additional implementation, the user was given the possibility to enter cities and request the related statistics via HTTP requests.
+>**NOTE AGGIUNTIVE:** As an additional implementation, the user was given the possibility to enter cities and request the related statistics via HTTP requests.

 <br>